dardevetdidier/blitz/README.md

 ## Usage

 Although it is an application running in a terminal, the menus allow good ergonomics and guide the user easily.
+For a better experience by improving display, run Blitz with terminal in full-screen mode.

 * When you start application there are no tournaments running.
 You have to load a tournament or create a new one in Tournament Menu.
 After you've loaded a tournament you can create a new round.